zammad/zammad-admin-documentation/channels/google/accounts/migrate-from-email-channel.rst

-Migrate from Email channel to Google channel
+Migrate From Email Channel to Google Channel
 ============================================

 Zammad provides a migration logic that allows you to migrate existing Google